prasannareddym247/customers-behavior-analysis/README.md

       - Create interactive dashboard in Power BI

 ## 👨‍💻 About the Author
-Hey, I’m Amlan Mohanty, a Data Analyst
+Hey, I’m Prasanna Reddy, recently completed my b.tech graduation. looking for Entry-level data engineeing/data analyst job.

 ## 💡 Thanks for checking out the project!
 Your support means a lot!
 Feel free to star ⭐ this repo or share it with someone learning Data Analytics.